This article deals with seven keys, outlined by Dr Rocco Errico, to be aware of when interpreting the Bible.

 A country’s customs and manners usually derive from its national consciousness and traditional thinking.
 When we strive to discern the characteristics of a specific ethnic group, we need to understand their psychological background.
 Therefore, comprehending the unique makeup of Near Eastern Semitic people is vital to biblical studies.

-When we thoughtfully consider a race’s basic individual psychology from a non-judgemental attitude, we can comprehend certain behaviours and speech that may seem strange to us.
+When we thoughtfully consider a race’s basic individual psychology from a non-judgmental attitude, we can comprehend certain behaviours and speech that may seem strange to us.
 For example, many critics of Jesus’ teaching brand some of his sayings as “contradictory”, “impractical”, and “irrelevant for today’s world”.
 The reason for this harsh critique is that these same commentators either do not know or do not consider the Semitic psychological complexity from which Jesus taught.
 We can easily draw invalid conclusions from various biblical passages simply because we see them through our own eyes and not those of the Near East.

 For example, Semites value friendships and relationships more highly than they do the observance of time.
 Family ties, including distant relatives, are very strong in this culture.
 An Easterner does not pay much attention to the clock, details, or perfect accuracy in things he says or does.